Nennius of Britain: Geoffrey's account

 Fifteen days after the battle Nennius died of his head wound, and was buried at London (the "City of the Trinovantes"), near the North Gate.
-Caesar's sword, named Crocea Mors ("Yellow Death"), was buried with him.
+Caesar's sword, Crocea Mors, was buried with him.

 Later versions

-The Anglo-Norman writer Wace expands on the story of the fight in his book Roman de Brut, in which there is detailed description of the combat.
+The Anglo-Norman writer Wace expands on the story of the fight in his book Roman de Brut (1155), in which there is detailed description of the combat.
 Caesar defeats Nennius, but his sword is stuck in Nennius' shield, and he is forced to retreat when Nennius' friends come to his aid.
 In this version, the loss of his sword is a humiliation that leads to Caesar's withdrawal and inspires rebellion in France.
+Wace also embellished details not given by Geoffrey, adding that the name Crocea Mors was "stamped with letters of gold" on the upper part of the sword, next to the hilt.